 The Solent is known internationally as a location for sailing and other watersports.
 There are sheltered harbours for novices and children and safe open water for the more experienced.
 Large numbers of both local people and visitors take part in recreational boating throughout the year.
 Southampton and Portsmouth host many of the world's long distance sailing races, Cowes on the Isle of Wight welcomes the world's racing yachtsmen, and the Solent is filled with leisure boats all year around.
 There are many businesses both large and small that generate revenue and jobs around the Solent.

-The Watersports and Leisure Participation Survey, 2010 commissioned by BMF, MCA, RNLI, RYA and BCU shows that nationally:
+The Watersports and Leisure Participation Survey is a national annual survey commissioned by BMF, MCA, RNLI, RYA and BCU.
+In 2018, the highlight figures were: